 Special trial price: £275 + VAT

-Register here to take part in the course.
-Registrations will close on Friday 24 March at 23.00 or as soon as they reach the maximum of 16 participants, so make sure to register early to secure your place.
+Registrations will close on Friday 24 March at 23.00 or as soon as they reach the maximum of 16 participants, so make sure you book early to secure your place.

 Overview of India’s evolving Skills development